quizzical-spade/raspberry-craft/README.md

 In Linux, commands are frequently shortened to representative letters; just like `/tp` for `t`ele`p`ort, Linux has `cp` for `c`o`p`y.
 Notice that Linux commands do not have a `/` before them.
 That's because in Minecraft, you can either send text in chat or type commands, so you need a way to distinguish between the two.
 In Linux, you just type commands.

 Let's say you're in a directory[^1] with one text file: `Alice.txt`.
 If you want to make a copy of `Alice.txt` and store it in `Alice_backup.txt`, you would type `cp Alice.txt Alice_backup.txt`.
+[^1]:In Linux, the things we know as folders are referred to as directories.
+Much like a building directory, a folder is really just a list of files.
 ### Worked example
 Now that you've seen how it flows, let's do a worked example.
 We're going to make a directory titled `minecraft_servers`, navigate into it, create `DEFAULT_README.txt` file and add some text to it.
 Then, we'll create a `purpur_defaults` directory, copy the `DEFAULT_README.txt` into it and rename it `README_PURPUR_DEFAULTS.txt` before editing it again.
 I'll go line by line and explain, then show the entire block at the end.